Cold snap causing problems for gardeners and orchardists

 The warmer weather in April mixed with a chill in May is causing problems.

-"We finally start to get nice weather and then they start like blooming and then we got that snow and the ice and we lost a lot of flowers on the trees," Murt said.
+"We finally start to get nice weather, and then they start like blooming, and then we got that snow and the ice, and we lost a lot of flowers on the trees," Murt said.

 He estimates this recent cold snap killed about 70 percent of his apple crop.
 That's a loss of about $12,000.